Language: EN

 These functions provide a shorter way to write functions.
 It is especially useful in situations where you need to define a simple function that you will use only once.

-Additionally, they have specific behaviors related to the context of this (which simplifies their use).
+Additionally, they have specific behaviors related to the this context (which simplify their usage).

 Basic Syntax